ENCCS/julia-for-hpc/content/motivation.rst

 - What's different in Julia compared to most other languages.
 - How to efficiently develop Julia packages and write unit tests.
-- How to work with datasets, make visualizations and create a simple machine learning model.
 - How to benchmark and profile Julia code.
 - How to write efficient serial code.
 - How to use multithreading, multiprocessing and MPI.